jmgomezsoriano/mysmallutils/README.md

 lines = read_file('text.txt.gz')
 # Read the compressed file 'text.txt.gz' removing the newline character if it exists
 lines = read_file('text.txt.gz', False)

+# Read the first line of the file token.txt ignoring the character \n at the end of the line.
+token = first_line('token.txt')
+# Read the last line of the file
+line = last_line('credits.txt')
+# Read the top 20 lines of the file
+top_lines = head('README.md', 20)
+# Read the last 20 lines of the file
+last_lines = tail('README.md', 20)
+# Read the lines between the 5 to 20
+body_lines = body('README.md', 5, 20)

+# Read several files at once and return a unique list with the content of all the files
+lines = read_files('README.md', 'requirements.txt')
 ```

 ## Make directories<a id="make-directories" name="make-directories"></a>